belov11/CI-CD-lemp/README.md

 # CI-CD-lamp
-lamp (with proxy server nginx) using ansible, jenkins, docker-compose!!!!!
+lamp (with proxy server nginx) using ansible, jenkins, docker-compose